Reez07/Reez07/README.md

 ## Hey there 👋
 ✨I'm R Sreelekshmi, a Computer Science and Engineering student.

-✨I'm currently a Draphic Designer at GDSC MBCET.
+✨I'm currently a Graphic Designer at GDSC MBCET.

 ✨I am passionate about anything creative such as Design, Game Dev, and Web Dev.